Position title: Marjorie and Lorin Tiefenthaler Professor

 Together with other UW-Madison faculty colleagues and graduate students, Theresa Kelley works in the cross-disciplinary group Middle Modernity (1700-1910), which concerns itself with literary culture and knowledge practices during this long era in modern culture and thought.

-Kelley (Editor), T. Clandestine Marriage: Botany and Romantic Culture.
+Kelley (Editor), Theresa.
+Clandestine Marriage: Botany and Romantic Culture.
 The Johns Hopkins University Press, 2012.
+Print.

 Romanticism was a cultural and intellectual movement characterized by discovery, revolution, and the poetic as well as by the philosophical relationship between people and nature.
 Botany sits at the intersection where romantic scientific and literary discourses meet.
 Clandestine Marriage explores the meaning and methods of how plants were represented and reproduced in scientific, literary, artistic, and material cultures of the period.